-The Alexander Technique is the name given to the work of Frederick Matthias Alexander (1869-1955).
+The Alexander Technique is the name given to the work and discoveries of Frederick Mathias Alexander (1869-1955).

 F.M.Alexander was a reciter and actor, who, at the beginning of a successful career, found himself struggling with hoarseness and eventually loss of voice while performing.
 He sought help from doctors and voice coaches, but no one was able to find the cause of his problem.

 As his problem did not seem to be a medical one, and only troubled him during his performances, he concluded that his loss of voice must be caused by something he was doing to himself whilst performing.

 Determined to find a cure for his problem, he began a long process of self-examination and experimentation, which led to some amazing discoveries.
 These discoveries enabled him to develop processes which he could use to stop the unconscious and habitual patterns of thinking and movement that had been causing his problem.